AU-ExoMars/PCOT/mkdocs/docs/devguide/nodeser.md

 ```python
 print(taggedThingType.others.[0].x)
 ```

+The `TaggedListType` constructor takes the following arguments:

+* Type of item (must be a TaggedAggregateType subclass or a primitive type  - int, str, etc.)
+* Default length (if a list of aggregates) or default list (if a list of primitives)
+* Optional default value to append when a new item is created, ignored for lists of aggregates which will create their own default item

 For more details on how to use these structures, read the tests in `tests/test_taggedaggs.py`.

 You'll note that all the elements of a TaggedAggregate structure are JSON-serialisable[^1], although